crate/crate-clients-tools/docs/analyze.md

 (analyze)=
 # Analytics with CrateDB

-This documentation section enumerates analytics applications and frameworks for analyzing data in CrateDB.
+This documentation section enumerates analytics applications and frameworks, which can be used for analyzing data in CrateDB.

 ## Business analytics with Microsoft Power BI